natfaulk/blockchain/readme.md

 It is mostly functioning except there is no private public key pairs for addresses so anyone can transfer between any addresses. (essentially making it useless as a crypto curreny unless only trusted entities had write access)

 Replication between nodes somewhat works but is still being worked on.
-Several nodes are hosted on my server.
+Several nodes are hosted on my server. `node1.747474.xyz` and `node2.747474.xyz`

 There is a console that can be used to interact with the blockchain.